 The Committee shall have the following authority and responsibilities:

-- Review Company programs, activities and potential acquisitions involving the Company’s Classified Business which involve special performance, financial, reputational or other risks.
+- Review Company programs, activities, strategic pursuits and potential acquisitions involving the Company’s Classified Business which involve special performance, financial, reputational or other risks.

 - Review policies, practices, processes, procedures, risk management and internal controls applicable to the Company’s Classified Business and when appropriate report and make recommendations to the Board with respect to such matters.

-- Review the Company’s critical technology gaps (as identified in its Enterprise Campaigns and Technology Roadmaps) and how the Company is addressing such gaps, including through internal research and development, customer-funded research and development, capital and other investments, partnerships and other relationships, and mergers and acquisitions.
+- Review the Company’s critical technology gaps (as identified in its Technology Roadmaps) and how the Company is addressing such gaps, including through internal research and development, customer-funded research and development, capital and other investments, partnerships and other relationships, and mergers and acquisitions.